ls1911/GenAIPot/README.md

 ![t](/docs/images/abc.png)

-## Project Description

-GenAIPot POP3 Server provides a robust implementation of the POP3 and SMTP protocols, allowing users to interact with an AI-driven email service.
-The server can serve AI-generated email content and provide responses to POP3 commands, simulating a real-world email server environment.
-It also includes analytics capabilities for monitoring server activity and detecting anomalies.

 ## Usage Example
 Generate content for emails in the server , customize responses using A.I service and test the service.
 ![Demo GIF](docs/fulldemo.gif)